Rugae: Development

+"develop as localized regions of epithelial proliferation and thickening prior to the elevation of the palatal shelves.
+Later on, the fibroblasts and collagen fibers accumulate within the connective tissue beneath the thickened epithelium and then assume a characteristic orientation.
+The direction of the collagen fibers running across the base of the palatine rugae determines their orientation. [...]
+It is believed that the role of [palatal] rugae in humans is more or less vestigial.
+However, in animals palatine rugae help in suckling and feeding."

 Function

 A purpose of the gastric rugae is to allow for expansion of the stomach after the consumption of foods and liquids.
 This expansion increases the volume of the stomach to hold larger amounts of food.
 The folds also result in greater surface area, allowing the stomach to absorb nutrients more quickly.

 Location

 Rugae can appear in the following locations in humans: